Silk-GUI/silk-boilerplate/README.md

 # Boilerplate to create apps for Silk

-This contains the minimum needed for a Silk app.
+This is a minimalist boilerplate to get started building an app for Silk.